 Your wild nature is a magnificent experience

-Lush, wild forests, saturated, green rice fields, waterfalls and rivers, all in unspoiled beauty.
+Lush, wild forests, saturated, green rice fields like those in Banaue, waterfalls and rivers, all in unspoiled beauty.
 There is much more to admire than just your beaches, especially your hills and hidden gems of small islands that offer spectacular views of the landscape, villages, rivers and unpaved roads, where only a local can manage to ride a motorbike!